Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 4. Add texture

-Use the clay tools to give texture to the clay corals and to create patterns on them–think dots, little holes and lines–any shape that stands out.
+Use the clay tools to give texture to the clay corals and to create patterns on them – think dots, little holes, lines, or any shape that stands out.

 Cut the wire into 1 inch pieces and squeeze them into some of the corals for extra texture.